 The subject properties are located in an identified blighted area of the CRA.
-The CRA has invested in infrastructure projects to improve the neighborhood.
-The requested FLUM designation will assist in encouraging private investment to create a quality mixed-use development within the West Atlantic Avenue neighborhood.
+The CRA has invested in infrastructure projects to improve the neighborhood area.
+The requested FLUM designation will assist in encouraging private investment in quality development within the West Atlantic Avenue neighborhood.